moodleou/moodle-report_customsql/readme.md

 ## Acknowledgements

-Creted by the Open University (http://www.open.ac.uk/).
-There have been contributions but many others who can be seen in the git log.
+This plugin was created by the Open University (http://www.open.ac.uk/), but now has contributions from many others, as can be seen in the git log.
+Thanks all.

 ## Installation and set-up